nikhilsp242/GeeksForGeeks-POTD/README.md

   - You must have over 50 Geek Bits to be eligible for redeeming prizes.
 5️⃣0️⃣ 🪙
   - Once you’ll collect a minimum of 50 Geeks Bits, the redeem prize option will automatically pop up on your screen and then you’ll be able to redeem the preferred prize of your choice! 🤩🎁

 >And yes, do encourage others also to solve POTD by sharing today’s problem on Twitter.
-Tag [@geeksforgeeks](https://twitter.com/geeksforgeeks) and stand a chance to win surprise rewards!!
+Tag [@geeksforgeeks](https://twitter.com/geeksforgeeks) and stand a chance to win surprising rewards!!

 ### The following are the contents in the repository :
   - Problem Statement in a readme file.